tanishiking/warnings_for_pattern_matching/body.md

 We write $P^{[1..i)}$ as the 1 to i-1 rows of P (who is $(i-1)\times n$ matrix).

 $\vec{v}$ matches P $\iff$ $P^{[1..i)} \nprec \vec{v} \land \vec{p^i} \preceq \vec{v}$

+Now, we can define `exhaustiveness` and `useless clause` in this setting.

 ## Exhaustiveness
 P is **exhaustive** if and only if $\forall \vec{v}$ of the appropriate type P filters $\vec{v}$